SRatna/inverse-rendering/README.md

 Implmentation of the SfSNet with specularity using our constrained model (calculated z-component constraint) can be found in `/sfsnet-specular`.
 We explain below the role of each scripts present in that directory.

 ```
+├─── config_sfsnet.json: Configuration file to generate using BFM-2017 model
+├─── add-specular.py: Add specularity to the synthetic dataset generated using BFM-2017 model
 ├─── datasets.py: Data loading and pre-processing methods
 ├─── log.py: Log the messages and images using telegram bot
 ├─── utils.py: Helper functions
 ├─── model_two.py: Definition of all the models used.
 SkipNet and SfSNet with 2nd constraint (calculated z-component)
-├─── add-specular.py: Add specularity to the synthetic dataset generated using BFM-2017 model
 ├─── sfs.py: Train SfSNet on synthetic data
 ├─── skip.py: Train Skipnet on synthetic data
 ├─── gen_pseudo_skipnet.py: Generate pseudo dataset using pretrained Skipnet on synthetic dataset